50+ Startup Marketing & Growth Strategies

 Again, storytelling wins.
 Use this as an opportunity to sell your 'Why', not your ‘What’.

-Finding customers is only the first step, the next is finding out what and where they like to spend time on.
-Curate your content on the topics they care about.
-Often times, they are topics you care about too.
+Finding customers is only the first step — the next is learning what and where they like to spend time on.
+Curate your content around the topics they care about.
+Oftentimes, these are subjects you care about too.

-Frank Body achieved great success from using the character ‘Frank’ to build a first-person narrative to communicate with customers.
-The content they share is conversational and is built around the topics their customers care about.
+Frank Body achieved great success by using the character ‘Frank’ to build a first-person narrative to communicate with customers.
+The content they share is conversational, on-brand, and tailored to the interests of their growing customer base.

 Think about what your ideal customer cares about.
-What is on their mind a lot?
-Is there an outlet for them to explore and feel like they are part of a community?
-What can you offer to make them feel like they can connect with you?
+What’s on their mind regularly?
+Is there an outlet for them to explore and feel part of a community?
+What can you offer that helps them connect — not just with your product, but with your brand’s purpose?

 As a startup founder, you’ll be spending a lot of time getting to know your customers and trying to find their common traits.
 Take advantage of the stories you hear – and share them!
 Your customer’s story is a blueprint for your ideal user persona, but it also acts as an ideal persona that the viewer wants to associate with.